kyliedelamater/cybersecurity_home_lab/Cybersecurity Tools/Exploring Ubuntu Home Lab.md

 Lab:

-![Switch to Root User Command](../images/l1q4.png) ^^Here, I switched to the root user, which can is differentiated by the # at the end of the line rather than a $.
+![Switch to Root User Command](../images/l1q4.png) Here, I switched to the root user, which can is differentiated by the # at the end of the line rather than a $.
 It is also root@ instead of delamaterk@.